Dharani-puppala/Advanced-Sentiment-Analysis/README.md

 10. **Save to CSV File**

-   -Save the results into a CSV file.
+   - Save the results into a CSV file.

 ## Results & Insights
   - Reviews are categorized into Positive, Negative, Neutral, Mixed Positive, and Mixed Negative.